rdmtc/node-red-contrib-sun-position/blind_control.md

 ## rules

 The rules are not easy to understand.
+For simplicity, in the following description, the type of the blind position is absolute.

-There are basically 4 types of rules:
+There are basically 4 generic types of rules (absolute blind position):

 * absolute rule
   * a rule with no time and no condition will be absolute.
 If such a rule is the first rule, no other rule will be active, no sun control will be done